flypenguin/hugo-flypenguin-de/content/post/2017/2017-04-13-elastic-beanstalk-with-docker-using-terraform.md

 See "final notes" for the "ContainerPort" directive.

 I also guess you know how to upload a file to S3, so I'll skip that.
 If not, look in the script.
-The Terraform declaration to add the version to Elastic Beanstalk looks like this: (if you used my script, a file called <span class="lang:default decode:true crayon-inline">app_version_<VERSION>.tf</span>  was created for you automatically with pretty much this content):
+The Terraform declaration to add the version to Elastic Beanstalk looks like this: (if you used my script, a file called `app_version_<VERSION>.tf`  was created for you automatically with pretty much this content):

 ```default
 # define elastic beanstalk app version "latest"